ChasBowman/plugin-outbound-sms/README.md

 ## Plugin Structure

-The `src\` folder contains all the files that make up this plugin.

 - `src\FlexOutboundSms.js` - This is the main plugin file and loads SmsView.js into Panel3
 - `components\SubheadingComponent.js` - React component for building the header of the various views
-- `components\SmsView.js` - SMS view use to enter a message and deliver it for SMS.
+- `components\SmsView.js` - SMS view uses to enter a message and deliver it for SMS.
 This component calls the `send-sms.js` and `flex-sms-task.js` function.
 - `src\functions\` - contains the .js function code for Twilio Functions  **Note:** These functions were originally deployed with Functions V1 by copying over to Twilio Functions.
 For production it is recommended to use Twilio Serverless.